sfmanuel/documentation/Flow script API.md

             yield self._channel.receive()

     def getParent(self):
+        """
+        Get the parent execution
+        """
         self._send({
             'cmd': 'get_parent'
         })
         parent_id = self._channel.receive()
         return Execution(self, parent_id)

+    def getInstance(self):
+        """
+        Get the name of the cloudomation environment the flow script is executed in
+        This will be one of 'master', 'beta', 'prod', or another string for private instances
+        """
+        self._send({
+            'cmd': 'get_instance'
+        })
+        return self._channel.receive()

     # TODO: add more getters (type, flow name, start time, etc)